FIFA 17 Career Mode: Premier League Top 10 Wonderkids

 Kelechi Iheanacho (OVR 74 – POT 88)

-The Manchester City striker has an exceptional goalscoring record, bagging 17 goals in 42 appearances for The Citizens.
-The 19-year-old Nigerian is the second highest rated Premier League teenager behind Marcus Rashford, and with a transfer price tag of around £15million, he’s a real coup on career mode.
-He has 89 rated acceleration and 85 sprint speed, and with some useful form, his finishing (77) could be in the 80s by the end of your first season.
-With wages of just £22,000, he is a perfect fit for any Premier League side.
+The Manchester City striker has an exceptional goal scoring record, bagging 17 goals in 42 appearances for the Citizens.
+The 19-year-old Nigerian is the second highest rated Premier League teenager behind Marcus Rashford, and with a transfer price tag of around £15 million, he’s a real coup on Career Mode.
+He has 89-rated acceleration and 85 sprint speed, and with some useful form, his finishing (77) could be in the 80s by the end of your first season.
+With wages of just £22,000 a week he is a perfect fit for any Premier League side.

 Timothy Fosu-Mensah (OVR 71 – POT 87)

-The Manchester United injury crisis of last season did not only give us Marcus Rashford, but also utility man Timothy Fosu-Mensah.
+The Manchester United injury crisis of last season did not only give us Marcus Rashford but also utility man Timothy Fosu-Mensah.
 The 18-year-old made some starring performances last season, but the acquisition of Eric Bailly has made life difficult for him this season.
-With the number of options that Jose Mourinho has at United, you could snap the defensive midfielder and centre or right back for as little as £10million.
-The Dutchman has aggression 83 and has great movement of 80 sprint speed and 79 accelerations.
-His wages are just £4,000 making him a superb purchase if you have the patience to nurture him.
+With the number of options that Jose Mourinho has at United, you could snap the defensive midfielder and centre or right back for as little as £10 million.
+The Dutchman has aggression rated at 83 and has great movement of 80 sprint speed and 79 acceleration.
+His wages are just £4,000 a week making him a superb purchase if you have the patience to nurture him.

 Gedion Zelalem (OVR 67 – POT 84)

 The 19-year-old was the first Arsenal player to play under Arsene Wenger who was born after the Frenchman took over at the London club.
 The central midfielder was on loan at Rangers last season, and those performances have persuaded Mr Wenger to keep him on board at Arsenal for the season.
-Despite only having a 67 rated, he has 80 agility and 77 short passing.
-With a value of £1.1million, you could sign him for as little £6million with a wage of £4,000.
+Despite only having a 67 rating, he has 80 agility and 77 short passing.
+With a value of £1.1 million, you could sign him for as little as £6 million with a wage of £4,000.

 Marcus Edwards (OVR 58 – POT 84)

 The Polish international put on some excellent performances at Euro 2016, earning him a move to Premier League champions Leicester.
-The 19-year-old has three goals in 12 appearances for Poland but is yet to represent his new club, but if Leicester gets through their Champions’ League group, we should see him sooner rather than later.
-The left or attacking midfielder possesses 83 acceleration as well as 78 sprint speed, and you should be able to snap him up for around £8million with £3,000 for his wages.
+The 19-year-old has three goals in 12 appearances for Poland and is yet to represent his new club, but if Leicester gets through their Champions’ League group, we should see him sooner rather than later.
+The left or attacking midfielder possesses 83 acceleration as well as 78 sprint speed, and you should be able to snap him up for around £8 million with £3,000 a week for his wages.